 In traditional police lineups, suspects stand side by side under harsh lights while a witness looks at them through a one-way mirror.
 The traditional lineup has been under attack, says the Chicago Tribune, as social scientists concluded that showing suspects one at a time -- in person or in photos -- would result in more accurate identifications.

-Last year, a study of an Illinois pilot program stunned academic, law-enforcement, and legal experts when it found just the opposite — that lineups in which witnesses viewed one suspect at time actually caused more false identifications.
+Last year, a study of an Illinois pilot program stunned academic, law-enforcement, and legal experts when it found just the opposite -- that lineups . . .

 Want to read more?
 Please subscribe to The Crime Report!